-All screening is conducted by the Department for Communities and Social Inclusion (DCSI).
-To ensure minimum delays, please ensure the correct forms are used when submitting your screening request.
-If you are unsure which form you need to complete, you can ask the contact person for the job you are applying for.
+To reduce delays, please ensure you apply for the correct screening check(s).
+If you are unsure which check is required for the role, you can ask the nominated contact person for the job for which you are applying.
 Alternatively you can contact the human resources unit in the relevant health service.

-If you are not a public sector employee you are ineligible to lodge a grievance/review.
+If you are not a public sector employee you are ineligible to lodge a Promotional Grievance or Internal Review.

 Grounds on which a grievance/review may be made:

-As an applicant you may lodge a grievance/review against a nomination on one or more of the following grounds:
+As an applicant you may lodge a Promotional Grievance against a nomination on one or more of the following grounds:

 Thank you for considering applying for a position within SA Health.
 Recruitment and Selection processes across SA Health are striving to achieve best practice and a commitment to a selection based on merit.
 This means treating all applications in a fair and equitable manner that aims to choose the best person for the position.